dgruber/drmaa2os/pkg/jobtracker/kubernetestracker/README.md

 ### Filestaging using the Job Template

 Data movement is not on core focus of the DRMAA2 standard, but it nevertheless defines two string based maps for file staging.
-In
-HPC systems typically data movement is done through parallel or network filesystems.
+In HPC systems data movement is usually done through parallel or network filesystems.
 Cloud based systems are often using services like S3, GCS etc.

-In order to simplify data movement between two pods the _StageIn_ and _StageOut_ maps defined in the Job Template are enhanced for smoother Kubernetes integration.
+In order to simplify data movement between two pods the _StageInFiles_ and _StageOutFiles_ maps defined in the Job Template are enhanced for smoother Kubernetes integration.
 Both maps can specifiy to either move data from the DRMAA2 process (or workflow host) to the Kubernetes jobs, move data between two Kubernetes jobs, or transfer data back from a Kubernetes job to the local host.
-Note, that some of the machanism use have limitations by itself (like relying on Kubernetes etcd when using ConfigMaps which has storage limits itself).
+Note, that some of the machanisms have limitations by itself (like relying on Kubernetes etcd when using ConfigMaps which has storage limits itself).

-Both maps have following scheme:
+_StageInFiles_ and _StageOutFiles_  have following scheme:
-- Map key is alwas the target, as the target is unique.
+- Map key specifies the target, as the target is unique.
-- Map value is always the source.
+- Map value specifies the data source.

 Following source definition of _StageInFiles_ are currently implemented:
 - configmap:base64encodedstring can be used to pass a byte array from the workflow process to the job.
-Internally a configmap with the data is created in the target cluster.
+Internally a ConfigMap with the data is created in the target cluster.
+The ConfigMap is deleted with the job.Reap() (Delete()) call.
 - secret:base64encodedstring can be used to pass a byte array from the workflow process to the job.
 Internally a Kubernetes secret with the data is created in the target cluster.
+The Secret is removed with the job.Reap() (Delete()) call.
+Note, that the content of the Secret is not stored in the JobTemplate ConfigMap in the cluster.
+- hostpath:/path/to/host/directory can be used to mount a directory from the host where the Kubernetes job is executed inside of the job's pod.
+This requires that the job has root privileges which can be requested with the JobTemplate's extension "privileged".

 Target definitions of _StageInFiles_:
 - /path/to/file - the path of the file in which the data from the source definition is available
+- /path/to/directory - a path to a directory is required when using a "hostpath" directory as data source.

 Example: